jcoona/Mint-Apple-Card-Import/README.md

 Use this tool to import your Apple Card transactions to [Mint Intuit.](https://www.mint.com/)

 ## Getting the Apple Card Transactions
 Using the Apple Wallet App, view your Card Balance and select the applicable Statement.
-Select the bottom option, Export Transactions, and select Comma Separated Values (CSV).
+Select the bottom option, **Export Transactions**, and select **Comma Separated Values (CSV).**
 Save this somewhere on your iCloud Drive where you will be able to access this on your personal computer.

 ## Formatting the CSV File
 You will be uploading statements based on the fourth column merchant names, so take a chance to review and modify any names you want.